Australian Mathematical Sciences Institute: School Education Program

 AMSI's School Education program was established in 2004 under the International Centre of Excellence for Education in Mathematics (ICE-EM).
 Through ICE-EM, a sequence of mathematics texts, teacher resources, and professional development for school years 5–10 were developed.

 In 2009, the Department of Education, Employment and Workplace Relations provided funding for the extension of ICE-EM activities under the Improving Mathematics Education in Schools (TIMES) project.
 This funded an expansion of the teaching professional development program across Australia, the development of teacher resource modules for years 5–10, and Maths: Make your career count—a suite of materials to promote careers in mathematics.

 In work by Frank Barrington and Peter Brown, ICE-EM collected and published data on national enrolments in mathematics at year 12 and made a careful state-by-state comparison of year 12 curricula.

 Research & Higher Education Program

+AMSI operates multiple Research and Higher Education programs to improve mathematical education and research in Australia.

+ACE Network

+The ACE network offers a range of online honours and masters level courses to supplement the range of subjects in university.

+Summer School

+AMSI operates a yearly summer school, in which honour and postgraduate students study short courses in the summer.
+It is hosted by a number of Australian universities.

 Research

 The AMSI Research Program expands and improves the mathematical sciences research base in Australia.
 The program promotes collaboration between member institutions and with international researchers and gives students at member institutions networking opportunities.

 AMSI provides workshop sponsorship allocated through its Scientific Advisory Committee to AMSI members.
 AMSI also sponsors annual AMSI Lecturers and the Australian MS Mahler Lecturer.

 Funding from the Department of Education, Science and Training enabled the establishment of the AMSI Access Grid Room (AGR) network.
 The AGR network facilitates distributed lectures, teaching, and research.
 A national program of collaborative teaching of advanced mathematics at honors level at multiple remote sites is now established.